layoutBox/FlexLayout/README.md

 **Method:**

 * **`isIncludedInLayout(_ value: Bool)`**
-This property control dynamically if a flexbox's UIView is included or not in the flexbox layouting.
+This property controls dynamically if a flexbox's UIView is included or not in the flexbox layouting.
 When a flexbox's UIView is excluded, FlexLayout won't layout the view and its children views.

 FlexLayout automatically includes the UIView when:
 * The first time `UIView.flex` property is accessed